 The moment a family wants reading and math and language and emotional regulation and physical movement, the subscriptions add up.
 Eight dollars here, twelve there, ten again.
 Suddenly the family is paying two to six hundred dollars a year — for a scattered, incomplete version of what a child actually needs.

-Most families cannot or will not pay that.
+Most families cannot pay that.
 So they default to whatever is free.
 And the free thing is almost always the autoplay feed.
-That is not a parenting failure.
-That is a market gap.

 What needs to exist.